 picture of wrist with inflamed de quervains tenosynovitis

 De Quervain’s tenosynovitis is a painful inflammation of the tendons on the side of your wrist and thumb.
-When the tendons rub against the sheath, it causes pain and swelling at the base of the thumb and forearm.
+When the tendons rub against the sheath, they cause pain and swelling at the base of the thumb and forearm.
 Pain can start suddenly from a direct blow or gradually from overuse.
-Generally, pain is usually worse with any thumb movement, particularly when grabbing objects.
+Generally, pain is worse with any thumb movement, particularly when grabbing objects.

 Often, there is pain and swelling on the side of the wrist toward the thumb.
 A particular test called Finkelstein’s test is usually positive.
 The thumb is bent toward the palm, and the fingers are wrapped around the thumb.
 This movement stretches the tendon, causing pain.